Ivan951236/PVZ-Roguelike/README.md

 - And many more with special variations

 ### Plant List
-Full list of 49 Plants from the original PvZ game including Peashooter, Sunflower, Wall-nut, etc.
+Full list of 49 Plants from the original PvZ game including Peashooter, Sunflower, Wall-nut, etc